CatSonbenim/VideoEmotionDetection/README.md

 - Finding people in the frame and their attributes.

 Made with using student license of Microsoft Azure Face SDK for Python.

+Test.mp4 and test_2.mp4 - files, created for testing application.